thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 In this contrived example the change seems negligible, maybe even a downgrade.
 For most closures, however, we expect this change to increase sharing and reduce the number of heap accesses performed.
-The downside is we may unnecessarily load a value we otherwise don't use.
+With the caveat, we may unnecessarily load a value we otherwise don't use.
 For example, `if x { env.a } else { env.b }` becomes:

 ```rs